renan2scarvalho/renan2scarvalho.github.io/_posts/2020-08-26-skewed-data.md

 - data may have been **originally derived by division**, or **represents ratio**;

 {: .box-warning}
-:warning: Data must be positive, and not close to zero :warning:.
+Data must be positive, and not close to zero.

 ```javascript
 invert = df[['aspect_ratio','duration']]